conekta/conekta-android/README.md

 # Conekta Android
-You can use conekta for tokenize credit cards.
+You can use conekta-android for tokenize credit cards.

 You have two methods for integration conekta-android.
 Use artifacts or import our module.